 R&D 100 Awards

 NREL has won 61 R&D 100 Awards.
-Widely recognized as the Oscars of Invention, the R&D 100 Awards are presented by R&D Magazine to identify and celebrate the top technological advances of the year.
+Widely recognized as the Oscars of Innovation, the R&D 100 Awards are presented by R&D Magazine to identify and celebrate the top technological advances of the year.

 Recent R&D 100 Awards

 Innovalight Silicon Ink Process: The first liquid silicon sold in the marketplace for use in solar cells.